Hands with purple ribbon

 • Build on their strengths.
 Point out the ways in which they have developed ways to cope, solved problems, and showed courage and determination.

 • Validate feelings.
-It is common for victims to have conflicting feelings – love and fear, guilt and anger, hope and sadness.
+It is common for victims to have conflicting feelings- love and fear, guilt and anger, hope and sadness.
 Let them know that these feelings are normal.

 • Avoid victim-blaming.
 Tell the victim that the abuse is not their fault.

 • Take it seriously.
-If you are concerned about their safety, tell them you are concerned without judgment by simply saying, “Your situation sounds dangerous and I’m concerned about your safety.”
+If you are concerned about their safety, tell them you are concerned without judgment by simply saying, “Your situation sounds dangerous, and I’m concerned about your safety.”

 • Give them control.
 Abuse and assault take control away from victims.
 Support their decisions about who to tell, what steps to take, and what types of support they need.
-Additionally, asking before offering any physical support such as hugs and being upfront about what support you can and cannot provide allows them to take control of their safety and next steps.
+Additionally, asking before offering physical support such as hugs and being upfront about what support you can and cannot provide allows them to take control of their safety and next steps.

 • Support and respect their decisions.
-Remember that there are risks with every decision a victim makes and there is no one way an individual must react to abuse or assault.
+Remember that there are risks were every decision a victim makes and there is no one way an individual must react to abuse or assault.
 If you really want to be helpful, be patient and respect their decisions, even if you don’t agree with them.